ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 ``RemoveValues()``
 ----------------

 Removes the event at each index from the specified stream.
+Different overloads are available to make it easier to indicate the index where you want to remove a data event.

 **Syntax**